albrow/5w4g-server/README.md

 The user is trying to send a request which he/she is not authorized to send.
 An example would be a non-admin user trying to create or remove items.

+**418: I am a Teapot**
+This error code is returned iff the server has unintentionally turned into (or perhaps gained control of) a teapot and you are attempting to brew coffee with it.
+You may not attempt to brew coffee using the server under these circumstances.

 **422: Unprocessable Entity**
 The paramaters for the request were either incorrect or improperly formatted.
 This is the response code for validation errors, and will typically include information